 After each chapter, there are highlighted lessons in which the concepts explored through story telling for that chapter, are discussed.
 Afterwards, there are exercises for the reader to carry out, for example, calculating your own net worth.

 Zuri, a 28 year old senior manager at Richmond developments( a real estate firm), has good financial potentials as she earns a salary which the average Nigerian aims to earn.
 Regardless, Zuri discovers she is broke.
 This is a journey on how she climbs out of it.

 ”Broke means, if you lost your primary source of income today, you wouldn’t be able to maintain the lifestyle you have become accustomed to because you have no assets to rely on”

 ”Broke people think its about how much you earn and spend while rich people know it is about how much your are able to convert of your current earnings into an asset for the future.”

 This book broaches the manner in which money is spent from the perspective of different individuals.
 We take a look at all four of Zuri’s closest friends together with their families and what financial strategies they employ.

-It also broaches the subject of peer pressure(especially payment for aso ebi); building an emergency fund; articulating what it is you exactly want your money to do for you in life; sacrificing comfort; having financially conscious friends with the same ideals who gear you on to financial accountability; setting boundaries in helping family relations; the impact of societal gossip; handling money fears, financial analysis; diligence at work; having a partner who understands financial success; the perceived taboo that is the making of Wills in Nigeria; discussing family securities etc.
+It also broaches the subject of peer pressure(especially payment for aso ebi*); building an emergency fund; articulating what it is you exactly want your money to do for you in life; sacrificing comfort; having financially conscious friends with the same ideals who gear you on to financial accountability; setting boundaries in helping family relations; the impact of societal gossip; handling money fears, financial analysis; diligence at work; having a partner who understands financial success; the making of Wills in Nigeria(how it’s seen as a taboo); discussing family securities etc.

-Furthermore, the role of employers and other mentors in the society is also considered; the benefit of programs such as WIMBIZ, the largest and most substantial women organization that empowers working women in Nigeria.
+Furthermore, the role of employers and other mentors in the society is also considered; the benefit of organizational programs such as WIMBIZ (the largest and most substantial women organization that empowers working women in Nigeria).

 Some of the points well scored in the book: